Bloc/swiftris-checkpoints/01-creating-a-new-game-project.md

 ### Result

 **Run** the default game project by pressing <key>⌘ + R</key> on your keyboard or by clicking the little play button in the top left corner.
 If a simulator isn't present, Xcode will download one for you before launching the app.
-Once the simulator launches, you should see something resembling the preview at the top of this checkpoint.

 Congratulations, you're infinitely closer to a completed *Swiftris* game than you were 10 minutes ago. *That's a big deal*.